 If you need a huge, strong, ultralight pack, this one stands apart from the crowd, but at a hefty price.
 Check out our full review here.

 - Material: SG ULTRA PE and X-Pac® fabric

 Best Versatile Meat Hauler: Seek Outside Revolution Suspension Pack Frame

 Due to its ability to attach several fabric sacks externally, it’s a very versatile frame.
-Use it for packrafting, hunting, search and rescue, even expeditions.
+It can be used for packrafting, hunting, search and rescue, and even expeditions.

 A popular configuration (as pictured above) is to put a Merlin Daypack Talon ($130) on the frame to carry small items during a day of hunting.
 Attach a dry bag for bulkier gear, and you’ve got a waterproof system for longer backcountry trips.

 The frame has a load shelf that adds 2,000 cubic inches of overhaul capacity, so you should be able to load in elk quarters for the haul out after a successful hunt.

 - Weight: 2 lbs., 9 oz.